rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 10. After Heroku has built the app it will be successfully deployed.
 Select "View" to launch.
 ![Image](static/assets/images/readme-images/deployed-screenshot.png)

+The live Heroku deployment can be found [Here](https://car-owner-reviews-ms3-project.herokuapp.com/)

 ### Cloning on GitHub
 1. Login to GitHub.com.